desmos-labs/desmjs/docs/docs/05-web3auth-mobile/01-initialize.md

 This package provides a `Signer` capable of sign transactions with the private key provided from Web3Auth.

-To install the package run the following command:
+To install the package, you can run the following command:
 ```shell
 yarn add @desmoslabs/desmjs-web3auth-mobile
 ```